-Our clients are busy people who want to simplify their lives.
+Our clients are typically busy people who want to simplify their lives.
 They would rather spend time with their families and careers than try to keep up with the ever-changing world of personal finance.
 They look to us for reassurance they are on the road to achieving their financial goals.
 Through frequent contact and regular client newsletters, we strive to provide that support.

 We spend considerable time learning about prospective clients to determine whether they might be a good fit for our firm.
 We’re looking to work with individuals who are willing to delegate responsibility, allow others to handle their personal finances, and then be confident and comfortable in doing so.

 Our first meeting is centered on identifying those concerns, goals, or issues which prompted you to contact us.
-Are you thinking about retirement, educating your children, a career change, or other life-cycle event?
+Are you thinking about retirement, educating your children, a career change, or another life-cycle event?
 Each scenario presents choices and solutions that can be multi-faceted.
 The goal for the first meeting is to get to know you; when we understand you and where you would like to go, we can better determine whether we would be a good fit to help you get there.